Xerxemi/auto-MBW-rt/README.md

 - **NO SUPPORT FOR aki / "秋葉" build.**

 - Also I do not gruntee to have any decent test coverage.
+Check out [this extension](https://github.com/s1dlx/sd-webui-bayesian-merger) which is doing what I'm aiming for (but it doesn't include ImageReward, and code is older).

 ## Install prerequisites